zeinabss/Zeinab_Sobhani_Test/README.md

 The goal of this question is to write a software library that accepts 2 version string as input and returns whether one is greater than, equal, or less than the other.
 As an example: “1.2” is greater than “1.1”.
 Please provide all test cases you could think of.

-Please find the solution in the Python (.py) or Jupyter (.inpy) folders under the name "Version Compare".
+Please find the solution in the Python (.py) or Jupyter (.ipynb) folders under the name "Version Compare".
 The test cases is shown in the Jupyter Notebook file.